TurkeyWorld

 Konya

-This Turkish industrial metropolis sells roughly 5 billion liras each year to a variety of nations, including Germany, Russia, Iran, and Iraq.
+This Turkish industrial metropolis sells roughly 5 billion liras annually to various nations, including Germany, Russia, Iran, and Iraq.

 Ismir

 The share of industry in Izmir’s GDP is 9.26%.
-Izmir covers about 5.6% of Turkish industry.
-1.31% of Turkish industry employees are working in some important industrial fields in Izmir.
-Some of the developing and producing industries in Izmir include textiles, food, tobacco, medical devices, automobiles, home furnishings, construction materials, the defense industry, aerospace, and beverages.
+Izmir covers about 5.6% of the Turkish sector.
+1.31% of Turkish industry employees work in necessary industrial fields in Izmir.
+Izmir’s developing and producing industries include textiles, food, tobacco, medical devices, automobiles, home furnishings, construction materials, defense, aerospace, and beverages.

 Ismir